lmammino/loige.co/astro/src/content/posts/2015-04-18_developing-a-web-application-with-lumen-and-mysql/index.md

   - mysql
   - lumen
   - laravel
+description: This tutorial shows step-by-step how to bootstrap a Lumen project, configure MySQL, create migrations and models, seed the database, define routes and templates to build a fully working motivational quote web app in less than 30 minutes.
 ---

 [Lumen](http://lumen.laravel.com/) is a new [Php](/tag/php) micro-framework developed by [Taylor Otwell](https://twitter.com/taylorotwell), the same author of the famous [Laravel](http://laravel.com/) framework.
 I wanted to give it a try and I am here to share my experimentations.
 I am not an expert of Lumen (yet), but I think one of the best characteristics of this framework is that it makes really really easy to bootstrap a new project.